diaviloai/Onedebrid/currentsprint.md

 code state, verified by pulling the repo and reading files directly, not appended to informally.

-Build verification: project compiles cleanly as of Session 23's close, confirmed via GitHub Actions CI on commit `d66318a3` ("update SettingsScreen.kt"), checked directly via the GitHub Actions API (`api.github.com/repos/diaviloai/Onedebrid/actions/runs`) — status `completed`, conclusion `success`.
-This is the fourth CI result checked this session; the first three (SearchScreen→NavGraph wiring succeeded cleanly, HomeScreen succeeded cleanly, but SettingsScreen.kt failed twice before succeeding) are detailed below in "Session 23 — Build Failures & Fixes," since the failure pattern itself is a real lesson for future sessions, not just a footnote.
+Build verification: project compiles cleanly as of Session 24's close, confirmed via GitHub Actions CI on commit `ad1a5d98` ("update"), checked directly via the GitHub Actions API (`api.github.com/repos/diaviloai/Onedebrid/actions/runs`) — status `completed`, conclusion `success`.
+All 7 files touched this session were also independently verified byte-for-byte against `raw.githubusercontent.com` (cross-checked against a fresh full-repo tarball pull too, to rule out CDN lag) before this file was updated.

 ## Package Structure